 In Dewitt’s first season at UCF in 2016, his linebacking corps played a lead role in the Knights ranking in the top 10 nationally in four defensive categories and in the top 25 in nine categories.
 UCF ranked second nationally in red zone defense, sixth in third-down defense, ninth in tackles for loss, 17th in sacks, 18th in turnovers forced and 24th in fumbles recovered.
 The defense was the key to Central Florida leading the nation with a six-win improvement from the 2015 to 2016 season.
 Griffin was named the 2016 American Athletic Conference Defensive Player of the Year after ranking ninth nationally in tackles for loss (20.0) and 11th in sacks (11.5).

 Dewitt also made an impact as special teams coordinator.
 UCF ranked fourth nationally in kickoff returns in 2017 and sixth in punt returns.
 Individually, Mike Hughes ranked third nationally in kickoff returns and was fourth with two kickoff return touchdowns.
-Punter Mac Loudermilk pinned the opponent inside the 20-yard line in 45 percent of his punts the past two seasons, while kicker Matthew Wright connected on 17 field goals in 2016 and was named to the 2017 Lou Groza Award watch list.
+Punter Mac Loudermilk pinned the opponent inside the 20-yard line in 45 percent of his punts the two seasons working with Dewitt, while kicker Matthew Wright connected on 17 field goals in 2016 and was named to the 2017 Lou Groza Award watch list.

-Dewitt took over defensive coordinator duties from Frost at Northern Iowa in 2009 and spent three seasons with the Panthers.
+NORTHERN IOWA: Dewitt replaced Frost as Northern Iowa's defensive coordinator in 2009 and spent three seasons with the Panthers.
 UNI reached the Football Championship Subdivision (FCS) playoffs twice and posted a 24-11 record in Dewitt’s three seasons.
 He coached linebacker LJ Fort to All-America honors and Fort was the 2011 FCS National Defensive Player of the Year.
 In Fort’s 2012 NFL debut, he became the first player since 1996 to record a sack and an interception in his first career NFL game.

-Before moving up to the FCS level, Dewitt was the defensive coordinator at St. Norbert for three seasons (2006-08).
-He also served as defensive coordinator at Northern Michigan in 2004 and 2005.
-In 2003, Dewitt was an assistant coach at Fairmont State, and his first full-time coaching job was as an assistant coach at Fort Scott (Kan.)
+ST. NORBERT, NORTHERN MICHIGAN, FAIRMONT STATE & FORT SCOTT CC: Before moving up to the FCS level, Dewitt was the defensive coordinator at Division III St. Norbert for three seasons (2006-08).
+He also served as defensive coordinator at Division II Northern Michigan, his alma mater, in 2004 and 2005.
+In 2003, Dewitt was an assistant coach at Division II Fairmont State, and his first full-time coaching job was as an assistant coach at Fort Scott (Kan.)
 Community College in 2002.
-Dewitt also served as a graduate assistant at Northern Michigan, his alma mater, in 2000 and 2001, and he was a student assistant with the Wildcats in 1997.
+Dewitt also served as a graduate assistant at Northern Michigan in 2000 and 2001, and he was a student assistant with the Wildcats in 1997.

 As a player at Northern Michigan, Dewitt was a two-time All-American and the 1996 Midwest Intercollegiate Football Conference Defensive Player of the Year.
 He played three seasons in the Arena Football League following his college career.

-Dewitt earned his bachelor’s degree in physics and mathematics from Northern Michigan in 1999.
-Originally from Milwaukee, Dewitt and his wife Lisa have two daughters, Maya and Kira, and one son, Jovan Jr.
+Dewitt earned his degree in physics and mathematics from Northern Michigan in 1999.
+He turned down an opportunity to work at NASA following graduation, instead opting to enter the coaching profession.
+Jovan and his wife, Lisa, have two daughters, Maya and Kira, and one son, Jovan Jr.

 2018: Nebraska, Assistant Coach (Outside Linebackers/Special Teams Coordinator)